formkit/docs-content/inputs/autocomplete.md

 file="/_content/examples/autocomplete-pro/autocomplete-single-request.vue"></example>

 ### Page and hasNextPage parameters
 What if you need to search through a paginated API?
-By referencing the same `context` object as before, we can utilize the `page` and `hasNextPage` properties.
+By referencing the same `config` object as before, we can utilize the `page` and `hasNextPage` properties.
 The `page` property is the current page number, and the `hasNextPage` property is a function to be called when there are more pages to load:

 <example
 name="Autocomplete"